 No Fastpass is available for this attraction so you’d better ride it early in the morning as the queue is shorter during that time of the day.

 Star Tours: The Adventures Continue

-This is one of the coolest attractions from the park, especially if you are a Star Wars fan.
+This is one of the coolest attractions of the park, especially if you are a Star Wars fan.

 You will board a Starspeeder and go on an exciting adventure throughout the Star Wars world.

-The queues to this attraction are huge, during peak season you have to wait more than one hour for a ride, but Fastpass is available.
+The queues for this attraction are huge, during peak season you have to wait more than one hour for a ride, but Fastpass is available.